fdovila/YAV2P/README.md

 </div>

 A robust video panorama stitching tool that handles challenging conditions like dark videos, motion blur, and varying exposure levels.
-YAV2P extracts frames from video and creates high-quality panoramic images using advanced computer vision techniques.
+YAV2P extracts frames from video and (try to) creates high-quality panoramic images using advanced computer vision techniques.

 ## 🌟 Features